estimand/python-programming-101/README.md

 This repository contains teaching materials (slides and Jupyter Notebooks) for the [Python Programming 101](https://generalassemb.ly/education/python-programming-101/london) workshop at [General Assembly London](https://generalassemb.ly/locations/london).

+## Objectives

+By the end of the session, you should be able to:

+* Understand how Computer Scientists approach problems
+* Use basic Python programming constructs
+* Independently navigate through additional resources

 ## Plan

 The workshop is designed to be delivered over three hours (including breaks).